klkuhlm/unconfined/README.md

 were collected in the vadose zone before, during, and after testing.
 Five days of recovery data were collected.

-I will make all the data available as they are cleaned/prepared for use in my inverse modeling exercise.
+These data are available in the git repository (i.e., see borden, cape_cod, and grand-island directories of source tree) as I am using in my inverse modeling exercise.

 Kris Kuhlman (klkuhlm _at_ sandia _dot_ gov)
-April, 2016
+July, 2016